guanquann/tp/docs/DeveloperGuide.md

 1. Finding contacts by names, tags, or companies

-   1. Prerequisites: List all persons using the `list` command.
-There should be multiple persons in the address book with varying names, tags, and company affiliations.
+   1. Prerequisites: List all contacts using the `list` command.
+There should be multiple contacts in the address book with varying names, tags, and company affiliations.

    1. Test case: `find n/Alice`<br>
       Expected: The list is filtered to include only contacts with names containing "Alice" as a substring.
 The details of the contacts found are shown in the status message.